hellcatz/zcash-cli-cockpit/README.md

 cd ~/.local/share/cockpit/
 git clone https://github.com/hellcatz/zcash-cli-cockpit
 </pre>

-Goto https://localhost:9090/ in your browser and login to cockpit.
+<p>Open https://localhost:9090/ in your web browser and login to cockpit.</p>
-You should have a new entry under "Tools" called "zcash-cli"
+<p>There should be a new menu entry under "Tools" called "zcash-cli".</p>